-This overview gives an introduction to the principal areas of employment law which affect business in Ireland.
+This overview gives an introduction to the principal areas of employment law in Ireland that affect businesses.
 Statute law and decisions of courts and the Workplace Relations Commission (formerly tribunals) impact on all aspects of the relationship between employer and employee, from recruitment through to retirement.
-Given that Ireland is one Europe’s most highly regulated environments in the area of employment law, it is imperative to take legal advice from the outset to avoid the pitfalls in this area.
+Given that Ireland is one of Europe’s most highly regulated environments in the area of employment law, it is imperative to take legal advice from the outset to avoid the pitfalls in this area.

 Most employers seek staff through job advertisements.
 Such advertising must comply with legislation governing equality in employment, including access to employment.
 In addition, job advertisements should be carefully worded as applicants will rely on that wording and it may form part of a contract of employment.